Overview

 What’s special about the NUS Economics Undergraduate Programme?

 The NUS Economics Undergraduate Programme is well-rounded and rigorous.
 Our programme emphasizes analytical skills like critical thinking and data analysis.
-Also, students also have the opportunity to hone other skills including programming and oral and written communication.
+Also, students have the opportunity to hone skills like programming, and oral and written communication.
 Here are five other strengths that our undergraduate programme has to offer:

 An Interdisciplinary Education